bombo82/bombopad/README.md

     - First version with PCB
     - Wired build using ProMicro compatible microcontroller with QMK or VIAL firmware
     - Wireless build using Nice!Nano compatible microcontroller with ZMK firmware
-    - Kailh choc low-profile switch
+    - Kailh Choc v1 low-profile switch
     - EC11 rotary encoders or EVQWGD001 encoders
     - Optional display: SSD1306 128x32 on ProMicro microcontroller or Nice!View on Nice!Nano
     - Optional Lipo battery and power switch, depends on microcontroller capabilities